 Alex Yao

+Hi, management, good evening.
+Thank you for taking my question.
 I note you guys mentioned that you are seeing a sign of recovery in your advertising business since June.
 Could you management just share more color on the recovery in terms of advertising categories?
 Looking into the second half of 2022, how do you expect the advertising to develop?
-And in the medium to longer term, if we look beyond the near-term impact on COVID, how do you foresee the advertising business to develop in the medium term?
+And in the medium to longer term, if we look beyond the near-term impact on COVID, how do you foresee the advertising business to develop in the medium to longer term?

 Robin Li

 Alex, this is Robin.
-As you know, by the quarter, ad revenues decreased about 10% year-over-year last quarter because of the challenging macro environment.
+As you know, Baidu Core ad revenues decreased about 10% year-over-year last quarter because of the challenging macro environment.
 In April and May, our ad revenues experienced a significant year-over-year decrease because COVID-19 impacted some of China's major cities, especially Shanghai and to a lesser extent, Beijing.

-In June, our ad revenue started to recover, when the situation gradually improved and July was better than June.
+In June, our ad revenue started to recover, when the situation gradually improved, and July was better than June.
 In terms of ad verticals, some of ad verticals got hit really hard in April and May.
-That includes the retail sector, travel, local services and health care, as spending from these verticals has been picking up quickly since June.
+That includes the retail sector, travel, local services and health care.
+Ad spending from these verticals has been picking up quickly since June.

 Looking into the second half of the year, we're still facing macro uncertainties.
 It is hard for us to predict the divestment of COVID at this stage.
-For example, the resurgence in some of the hot tower destinations like Sanya, caused by the early ending of the summer travel peak season.
+For example, the resurgence in some of the hot travel destinations like Sanya, caused by the early ending of the summer travel peak season.
 Our search app is highly correlated with China's GDP growth and the performance of China's SMEs.
-So we believe our ad revenue should recover when macro improves.
+So, we believe our ad revenue should recover when macro improves.

 Operator